LL97 Covered Buildings List FAQs

 What do I do if I am waiting for a dispute to be resolved?

 If you have an active CBL Dispute regarding your compliance pathway, you should submit your report based on the compliance pathway you believe is correct, as asserted in your dispute.
-For reporting year 2024, no penalty will be issued for failure to report if you’ve submitted a report based on the above and your CBL Dispute is denied.
+For calendar year 2024, (reporting year 2025), no penalty will be issued for failure to report if you’ve submitted a report based on the above and your CBL Dispute is denied.
+You will have until May 1, 2026 to submit the correct report relating to calendar year 2024 (reporting year 2025), in addition to any report required for calendar year 2025 (reporting year 2026).

 My building contains units that are rent controlled or rent stabilized, and should be subject to Article 320 “CP1” or Article 321 “CP3”, what should I do?